 - “I didn’t do anything wrong.”
 While a person’s actions might be correct, the thoughts behind it might not be.
 Self-awareness looks for ways to improve, not to escape responsibility.

 - “It’s all my fault.”
 Accepting unnecessary responsibility for a trauma, event, or circumstance removes the accountability of others.
-This can be very damaging for their own growth and development.
+This can be very damaging to their own growth and development.

 - “I have no choice.”
 One of the biggest lies is the belief that there are no options.
 Even people in terrible circumstances such as concentration camps, false imprisonment, and severe abuse have options in what they absorb, believe, and accept as truth.